Sloeber/arduino-eclipse-plugin/readme.md

 #####Examples:

-mvn verify -Plinux32,kepler
+mvn verify -Plinux32 (builds for luna and linux 32 bits)

-mvn verify -Pwin32,juno,linux32
+mvn verify -Pwin32,mars,linux32

-mvn verify (builds for juno and the platform you are running on)
+mvn verify (builds for luna and the platform you are running on)

 ###Setting up a repository